Image Credits: Leah Millis/Reuters (edited)

-“Suicide hotlines have gone crazy during the pandemic for the past six months… who knew that the answer was so simple?”
+“Suicide hotlines have gone crazy during the pandemic for the past year… who knew that the answer was so simple?”

 “It turns out when people stop reading and sharing click-bait news designed to get you angry, they have so much more time for truth, beauty and goodness.”